TABLE OF CONTENTS

 Sex coaching and therapy differ mainly on the topics they tackle.
 Yes, sex and intimacy are covered by both, but therapy usually focuses on issues that relate to the mind and thus affect the body.
 Many clients who come into sex therapy are concerned about sexual desire or arousal.
 The therapist is the catalyst that helps with self-realization and breakthroughs.

 Just like for sex coaches, sex therapists have a duty to ensure their clients feel comfortable.
-Getting past the mental roadblocks behind intimacy can be unnerving, this is where a trusted practitioner can make a world of difference.
+Getting past the mental roadblocks behind intimacy can be unnerving.
+This is where a trusted practitioner can make a world of difference.

 Facilitate Your Sex Therapy Business

 One of the most important, often overlooked aspects of coaching is personal fulfillment.
 This comes with helping an individual feel comfortable in their own skin.
 The topics discussed in these sessions can be heavy, long-running issues that haven’t been expressed out loud before.
-Being able to bring confidence to a person or a relationship is a definite perk of becoming a licensed sex practitioner.
+Being able to bring confidence to a client is a definite perk of becoming a licensed sex practitioner.
 Finding a company that can secure a sex coaching merchant account for your practice should not get in the way of facilitating clients.